jrlara1127/AngularDeepDive/README.md

  # To Run the Development Backend Server

-In order to be able to provide realistic examples, we will need in our playground a small REST API backend server.
+In order to use the consult and save services implemented on the code to retrive data and save the new card title, it will need raise a small REST API backend server.
 We can start the sample application backend with the following command:

     npm run server